Everyone

 Alternative holidays

-Alternative holidays do not affect the employee’s end date for working out pay for public holidays.
+Alternative holidays do not affect the employee’s end date for working out pay for An observed day of national, religious, or cultural significance.
+Special payment rates and entitlements apply to public holidays.

 Sick and bereavement leave payments